giuliocomi/csplogger/README.md

 ### How it (should) works

-1) The endpoint is ideally reacheable from every network segment of the company.
+1) The endpoint is ideally reacheable from every network segment of the company
 2) The intranet web applications or the corporate web proxies ensure that this header is set in HTTP responses:
 ```
     Content-Security-Policy-Report-Only: [HERE_THE_HARDENED_POLICY_TO_TEST]; report-uri https://[IP_OF_ENDPOINT]/log